Hitchin-Mochizuki morphism, Opers and Frobenius-destabilized vector bundles over curves: Abstract

 \section{Abstract}

 Let $X$ be a smooth projective curve of genus $g \geq 2$ defined over an algebraically closed field $k$ of characteristic $p >0$.
-For $p$ sufficiently large (explicitly given in terms of $r,g$) we construct an atlas for the locus of all Frobenius-destabilized bundles (i.e. we construct all Frobenius-destabilized bundles of degree zero up to isomorphism).
+For $p>\crg$ we construct an atlas for the locus of all Frobenius-destabilized bundles of rank $r$ (i.e. we construct all Frobenius-destabilized bundles of rank $r$ and degree zero up to isomorphism).
 This is done by exhibiting a surjective morphism from a certain Quot-scheme onto the locus of stable Frobenius-destabilized bundles.
 Further we show that there is a bijective correspondence between the set of stable vector bundles $E$ over $X$ such that the pull-back $F^*(E)$ under the Frobenius morphism of $X$ has maximal Harder-Narasimhan polygon and the set of opers having zero $p$-curvature.
 We also show that, after fixing the determinant, these sets are finite, which enables us to derive the dimension of certain Quot-schemes and certain loci of stable Frobenius-destabilized vector bundles over $X$.
-The finiteness is proved by studying the properties of the Hitchin-Mochizuki morphism.
+The finiteness is proved by studying the properties of the Hitchin-Mochizuki morphism; an alternative approach to finiteness has been realized in \cite{chen}.
 In particular we prove a generalization of a result of Mochizuki to higher ranks.

 \subjclass[2000]{Primary 14H60, Secondary 13A35 14D20}